khathuynh/weather/content/book/index.md

 ---

 Comparable titles
-1. *Gone Like Yesterday* by Janelle Williams uses the symbolic power of the 'gypsy' moth to elevate society's discarded.
+1. *Gone Like Yesterday* by Janelle Williams uses the symbolic power of the 'gypsy' moth to give voice to society's discarded.
 2. *A Tale for the Time Being* by Ruth Ozeki employs a Buddhist treatment of time as collapsible, cyclical, absent.
 3. *The Book of Goose* by Yiyun Li and *The Myth of You and Me* by Leah Stewart paint a fragile portrait of a first true friendship.